 There is a four-fold purpose of the modern Church of Christ.
 Of the four, one being to care for the poor and the needy.
 Under the banner of this modern focus, the ancient church in America followed a similar policy.
 Caring for the poor by having all things in common helped Christians in ancient times fulfill their commitment to Christ and His teachings.

 When Mormon's society started to have differing views and groups form, the ability of the church to function was greatly diminished and the services among the poor were frustrated in the church--changed because society started to become more secular.

-Just as in modern society, Mormon’s society was a diversity of religions and political views.
+Just as in modern society, Mormon’s culture was a diversity of religions and political views.
 The more time passed from the visit of Christ that Mormon’s society experienced, the more divided, or diverse and brash society became.
-The church began to fail in its mission and the members became wicked.
+The church began to fail in its mission, and the members became wicked.

 Whatever factors caused the society of former Christians to abandon their faith on such a grand magnitude was so poignant that they formed another or opposing culture.
 Possibly, they made contact with another group of people not mentioned in the record and drank in that culture.

-This spurred the same mixture of social poison that troubled the children of Lehi from the very beginning.
-The scene was set for the decline of the church and society of the people of Nephi.
+This spurred the same mixture of social poison that troubled the children of Lehi from the very beginning and set the scene for the decline of the church and society of the people of Nephi.

 Mormon reveals in 4th Nephi that

 “…it came to pass that when three hundred and twenty years had passed away, Ammaron, being constrained by the Holy Ghost, did hide up the records which were sacred—yea, even all the sacred records which had been handed down from generation to generation, which were sacred—even until the three hundred and twentieth year from the coming of Christ.”